KaranFartyal-cloud/Caching-Proxy-server/README.md

 real origin server and caches the responses.
 Repeat requests are served straight from the cache instead of hitting the origin again.

+this project serves as a solution for https://roadmap.sh/projects/caching-server

 ## Table Of Content

 1. Install